Oyster card: Architecture

 The Oyster system is based on a closed, proprietary architecture from Cubic Transportation Systems.
 The card readers were developed entirely by Cubic, whereas development of the back office systems was started by Fujitsu and completed by Cubic.
 The system has the capability to interface with equipment or services provided by other suppliers.
 The Oyster website is not part of the closed system but interfaces with it.
-Similarly, Oyster readers are now embedded into ticket machines produced by Shere and Scheidt and Bachmann on the national rail network.
+Similarly, Oyster readers are now embedded into ticket machines produced by Shere and Scheidt & Bachmann on the National Rail network.